-The Wisconsin Beef Council has announced the Elite Eight in their 2nd annual Wisconsin’s Best Burger Contest.
+The Wisconsin Beef Council is pleased to announce that the Tennessee Whiskey Burger at The Dump Bar & Grill in Cambria is the winner of the 3rd annual Wisconsin’s Best Burger Contest.
 The contest was designed to seek out and promote 100% beef burgers prepared in Wisconsin restaurants.
-Public nominations selected the Elite Eight, followed by secret judges evaluating entries on taste, appearance, doneness, enjoyment, and atmosphere.
+Public nominations select the Elite Eight, followed by secret judges evaluating entries on taste, appearance, doneness, enjoyment and atmosphere.

-These standout burger spots earned the most nominations and impressed judges across Wisconsin:
+These standout burger spots have earned the most nominations and impressed judges across Wisconsin in the 2026 contest:

 - Brothers on Oak, 412 Oak Street, Baraboo